Sump Pump Installation

 When it comes to installing a new sump pump, ejector pumps (or battery backup system) the technicians at Robert Bair Plumbing, Heating & Air use the highest quality sump pumps available.

 How Does This Equipment Work?

-As a homeowner, you tend to learn a lot of new things that you didn't before you had a home.
-When it comes to having flooding in your basement, it's likely you're going to need to have a sump pump installed by the knowledgeable technicians at Robert Bair.
-To help you better understand how this system works, we're going to break it down for you below.
+As a homeowner, you learn many new things that you didn't before you had a home.
+When it comes to having flooding in your basement, you're likely going to need to have a sump pump installed by the knowledgeable technicians at Robert Bair Plumbing, Heating & Air.

-While both sump pumps and ejector pumps utilize a wall receptacle to operate normally, they do need battery backups.
+While both sump pumps and ejector pumps utilize a wall receptacle to operate normally, they need battery backups.
 This is so that the pumps can continue to work in the event of a power outage.